-

 Helping Bus Accident Victims in Queens, NY

-Our firm understands the unique challenges of bus accident claims in New York, including strict filing deadlines, government liability issues, and the need to prove negligence.
+With more than 15 years of experience, our firm understands the unique challenges of bus accident claims in New York, including strict filing deadlines, government liability issues, and the need to prove negligence.
 We are committed to protecting your rights and guiding you through every step of the legal process.

 To schedule a free consultation, call (718) 340-3385 or contact us online today.